RobertNgo19/CS116-UIT/README.md

  ## COURSE INTRODUCTION
 * **Subject Title:** Python for Machine Learning
 * **Subject Code:** CS116
+*  Hello everyone, in this archive I introduce  Python in machine learning.
+This is one of the best practices for me to start my AI career.
+> Note: All knowledge belonging to **UIT** is for study and research only

  ## Progress
 #### Exercise 1 - Machine learning models for the Regression problem